realworldocaml/book/en/parsing-with-ocamllex-and-menhir.md

 ```

 The `<`_type_`>` specifications mean that a token carries a value.
 The `INT`
-token carries an integer value with it, `FLOAT` has a `float` value, etc.  Most
+token carries an integer value with it, `FLOAT` has a `float` value, and both
+`ID` and `STRING` carry a `string` value.
+The remaining tokens, such as
-of the remaining tokens, like `TRUE`, `FALSE`, the punctuation, aren't associated
+`TRUE`, `FALSE` or the punctuation, aren't associated with any value and so we
-with any value, so we omit the `<`_type_`>` specification.
+can omit the `<`_type_`>` specification.

-Compile this file with `menhir`.
-It will issue multiple warnings about unused
+Compile this file with the `menhir` command-line tool.
+It will issue multiple
-tokens because we haven't actually defined a grammar yet.
-It's ok to ignore
+warnings about unused tokens because we haven't actually defined a grammar yet.
-the warnings for now.
+It's ok to ignore these warnings for now.

 ```frag
 ((typ console)(name parsing/build_partial_json_parser.out))
 ```

-The `menhir` tool is a parser generator, meaning it generates the code to
+The `menhir` tool is a parser generator, meaning it generates the OCaml code to
 perform parsing from the `parser.mly` description.
 The `parser.ml` contains an
 automaton implementation, and is generally difficult to read.
 However, the
-`parser.mli` contains declarations that we need to build a lexer.
+`parser.mli` contains more human-readable declarations that we need to build a lexer.

 ```frag
 ((typ ocaml)(name parsing/partial_parser.mli))